vincentgruse/eeg-training-app/README.md

 The visual stimuli were carefully designed to optimize EEG signal quality and neural specificity:

 1. **Character & Reward System**: This design leverages the brain's reward-oriented attention systems.
-The basal ganglia and dopaminergic pathways are activated when participants anticipate the character obtaining the reward, creating stronger neural signatures.
+The basal ganglia and dopaminergic pathways are activated when participants anticipate the character obtaining the reward.

-2. **Four-Way Intersection**: This layout was chosen to create distinct spatial representations in the right parietal lobe, which processes spatial relationships.
-The clear orthogonal directions (forward, backward, left, right) produce more distinguishable neural patterns than would arbitrary or diagonal directions.
+2. **Four-Way Intersection**: This layout was chosen to create distinct spatial representations in the right parietal lobe.
+The clear orthogonal directions produce more distinguishable neural patterns than arbitrary or diagonal directions.

-3. **Stop Condition**: The stop sign (⛔) engages inhibitory control networks in the prefrontal cortex that are distinct from directional motor planning, providing a clear fifth neural state that can be detected in the EEG data.
+3. **Stop Condition**: The stop sign (⛔) engages inhibitory control networks in the prefrontal cortex that are distinct from directional motor planning.

-4. **Animation Timing**: The delay before movement (configurable in the UI) allows collection of pre-movement EEG data that contains the neural signature of motor planning in the premotor cortex and supplementary motor area, which occurs before the visual feedback of motion.
+4. **Animation Timing**: The delay before movement allows collection of pre-movement EEG data that contains the neural signature of motor planning.

-5. **Clean Visual Design**: The simple, high-contrast visuals minimize visual processing load in the occipital lobe, reducing noise in the EEG signal that would otherwise obscure the motor planning signals of interest.
+5. **Clean Visual Design**: The simple, high-contrast visuals minimize visual processing load, reducing noise in the EEG signal.

 ### Trigger System